KellyMaclauchlan/Ivanhoe/Documentation/readMeIt2Team1.txt

 Do this from multiple terminal windows to use multiple clients

-You will first be prompted for the ip and port of the machine the server is running. (ie: localhost 3000)
+You will first be prompted for the ip of the machine the server is running. (ie: localhost)

 The first player in the game will then be prompted the number of players, number of AIs and then asked to enter their name.

-If you are not the first player you will just be prompted the server ip and port and your name.
+If you are not the first player you will just be prompted the server ip and your name.

 Once a sufficient amount of players has joined the game, the game engine will randomly generate who has picked a purple token and then will notify every client who picked purple and who the first player is.